-If you want straighter teeth — but don’t want metal brackets and wires on your teeth — invisible aligners are an excellent choice.
-They are made of clear plastic and are a removable alternative to traditional metal braces designed around comfort and convenience.
+If you want straight teeth—but don’t want metal brackets and wires on your teeth—invisible aligners are an excellent choice.
+They are a discreet, clear, and removable alternative to traditional metal braces designed around comfort and convenience.

-There are many brands of clear teeth aligners on the market today, making it easier to find one that fits your lifestyle, budget, and needs.
+Many brands of clear teeth aligners are on the market today.
+This makes it easier to find the best clear aligners that fit your lifestyle, budget, and needs.

 There are two clear aligner options available, including in-office aligners and at-home aligners: